Wind-WindKids/winding/samples/sophieandwind/ice.md

 > . . . . . . . . . . . . . . . .
 > . . . . . . . . . . . . . . . .
 > . . . .  . .   .  .    .  .   .
-> I can say a word perimenopause.
+> I can say a word perime...

 --